crawlserv/docx2txt/README.md

 } // namespace docx2txt
 ```

-Pass the (relative or absolute) path of your `*.docx` file and the function returns the plain text contained in the file.
+Pass the path of your `*.docx` file and the function returns the plain text contained in the file.

-If the file cannot be opened, read, or parsed, the function throws a `std::runtime_error`.
+If the file cannot be opened, uncompressed, or parsed, the function throws a `std::runtime_error`.

 ## Example
 ```C++